 The first two seasons of this enjoyable BBC show are light and comedic in tone, and hence are – unlike the later seasons – suitable even for younger children.
 The highlight of these seasons is the performance of Keith-Lee Castle as an out-of-touch vampire father. […]

 I got this film out of the 1-Euro-bargain-bin.
 And that is pretty much where it belongs. […]

-A children’s film not available in English. […]
+A middling German children’s film which is probably not available in English. […]